lanza/Twitter/README.md

 ###### Challenges

 This project was a nightmare.
+Luckily, I learned a ton about networking (HTTP, oauth, a variety of frameworks (including OAuthSwift, Alamofire, Moya), experience going into various cocoapods source code to see what is going wrong and how to understand much more complex code than I write, and some more experience working on RxSwift/Cocoa and my own microframework CoordinatorKit.

 I decided I didn't want to just use a cocoapod that I could import and have handle `oauth` for me, so I went about learning it.
 First off, I didn't know how the HTTP protocol worked.
 So I went and downloaded a networking book for Python and read the first half to learn how HTTP worked.

 From there I tried going about implementing the `oauth` dance without any helper frameworks.
 Well, Twitter's documentation is truly atrocious.
 There's one pair of documents that say "click here for this step" which takes you to a page that similarly says "click here to do this" which redirects back to the first.
 Nonetheless, I eventually figured out all the steps and was going about it just fine but ran into reoccurring bugs that I grew tired of tracking.